Pectoral (Ancient Egypt)

 A later form was attached as a brooch, with the thematic, iconographic function and statement outweighing its actual use as a piece of jewellery for adornment.
 The thematic statements were typically about the pharaoh or statements of ancient Egyptian mythology and culture.
 They are usually of gold with cloisonné inlays of gemstones.

+Pectoral varies in size, from a simple motif suspended from the sternum to the size of a breastplate.
+It is made of precious metal, fabric, bone, or any other material.

+Bijou (jewellery)

+This object appears from ancient times, in ancient Egypt as well as among the Hebrews.
+It is also found in many civilizations of the Mediterranean basin, Asia, pre-Columbian North and South America, and among indigenous peoples.
+It originates from a need for magical protection.

+History

+Ancient Egypt

+The Egyptian pectoral model comes in two forms.
+It can appear as a rigid or articulated necklace, suspended by a chain around the neck and descending to mid-chest, or even covering it.
+It can also take the form of a large brooch attached by a pin to the neck or sternum.

 Ancient Egyptian definition of pectoral

 The many determinatives for pectoral are not portrayed in the Gardiner's Sign List.
 However, one of the 10 words for 'pectoral', or 'collar' uses the Usekh collar determinative, S11, the "collar necklace" S11.
 However a similar hieroglyph for the verb "to collar", "to net" shows the relationship between the two Gardiner-listed hieroglyphs T24.

 The basic definition of a brooch is as a wide piece of jewellery.
 Therefore, one form of the 'pectoral' word listings uses the word for "breadth, broad", "to be wide or spacious", the Egyptian word usekh.
 (Cf. Usekh collar.)